Peter Buell Porter: Descendants

 His son, Peter A. Porter died in the bloody Battle of Cold Harbor during the American Civil War.
 His grandson was Peter Augustus Porter (1853–1925), a U.S. Representative from New York and his nephews were Augustus Seymour Porter, a United States Senator from Michigan, and Peter B. Porter, Jr., an Assemblyman and Speaker of the New York State Assembly.

-Slave Ownership
+Slave ownership

 In 1820, Porter and his wife Letitia signed an affidavit attesting to the ownership of five enslaved Africans.
 Their names were recorded as John Caldwell, born 1800; Richard Caldwell, born 1810; Lannia Caldwell, born 1803; Mildred Caldwell, born 1806; and Betsy Gatewood, born 1815.
-This affidavit appears in the Buffalo Town Proceedings in the collection of the Buffalo History Museum.
+This affidavit appears in the Buffalo Town Proceedings, p.
+93, in the collection of the Buffalo History Museum.

 Legacy

-Fort Porter, Porter Avenue in Buffalo, Porter Road in Niagara Falls, and Porter Township in Niagara County are all named in honor of Gen. Porter.
+Fort Porter, Porter Avenue in Buffalo, Porter Road (NY 182) in Niagara Falls, and the town of Porter in Niagara County are all named in honor of Gen. Porter.
 Porter's letters and papers survive in the library collections of the Buffalo History Museum.